mrqorib/gomoku/README.md

 <img alt="initial screen" src="screenshots/home.PNG" width="30%">

 ## Enjoy :)
-If you have something in mind about this game, please contact me to rezaqorib96[at]gmail[dot]com.
+If you have something in mind about this game, please contact me to :envelope: rezaqorib96[at]gmail[dot]com :smile:.